yukuku/kotlin-web-site/docs/topics/time.md

   * `HOURS`
   * `DAYS`

-`Durations` can also be zero, negative or infinite.
+In addition, `Durations` can be zero, negative or infinite.

 ### Create duration